Chia-Network/cadt/README.md

 The CADT application is designed to run 24/7, much like any other API.
 While it is possible to run it on-demand only when API requests need to be made, this guide assumes a permanently running solution.

-The simplest way to run the CADT application is to use the same machine the Chia Full Node, Wallet, Datalayer, and Datalayer-HTTP services reside on.
+The simplest way to run the CADT application is to use the same machine the Chia Full Node, Wallet, and Datalayer services reside on.
+A simple webserver to serve Chia Datalayer files is also required.
 CADT communicates with the Chia services over an RPC interface.
 The RPC interface uses certificates to authenticate, which will work automatically when the CADT application is run as the same user on the same machine as the Chia services.
 To run CADT on a separate machine from Chia, a public certificate from the Chia node must be used to authenticate (not yet documented).

 Basic Chia installation instructions are provided below, but further installation options, please see the [Chia docs site](https://docs.chia.net/installation/).
 For most CADT setups, we recommend the installing the headless `chia-blockchain-cli` package via the `apt` repo and using [systemd](https://docs.chia.net/installation/#systemd).